plappermaul/realtek-doc/README.md

+This repository serves as a well selected collection of Realtek switch SoC documentation and source.
+Focus is on the Otto platform with the RTL838x (maple), RTL839x (cypress), RTL930x (longan) and RTL931x (mango) chips.
+Additional infos can be found at https://svanheule.net/switches/start

+What RTK (development kit) we have

+- It is based on the D-Link DMS-1250 GPL source at https://tsd.dlink.com.tw/GPL.asp

 What PDF datasheets we have

-- Sveral application notes GPON/EON SoC RTL9607C
+- Several application notes GPON/EON SoC RTL9607C
 - Switch controller RTL8330 datasheet
 - Switch controller RTL8332 datasheet
 - Switch controller RTL8370MB datasheet